by David Ross, 18 February 2001. Updated 28

 equivalent to tablet-fragments which E Chantre had acquired ten

 years prior, near the village of Boghazkoy in central Turkey (now

 'Boghazkale'; I don't know why they changed the name).

-Eventually, Dr Hugo Winkler (on behalf of the German Orient
+Eventually, Dr Hugo Winkler (on behalf of the

+his preliminary report.
 The site was in fact the capital of the

 empire of Hatti ('Hattusas'), which the excavators equated with

 the 'Kheta' kingdom of the Egyptian records.
 The newly uncovered

 language, meanwhile, was renamed according to the Bible: 'Hittite'.

 Since then, of course, we have discovered that

 (Ka)nesh[as], motherland of the dynasty.
 Hattili more

 toward the kingdom of Hatti, leaving Arzawa far behind it -

 likely because no major Arzawan sites have been found yet.

 However, records have been discovered throughout

 the Near East about Arzawa, and some older records have

 been retranslated.
-A good example of the latter is Ramesses III's
+A good example of the latter is Ramses III's

 account of the Sea Peoples at Medinet Habu, discovered by Auguste

 the Sea Peoples destroyed - Hatti, Kode, Carchemish, Yereth, and

 Yeres (Drews).
 These latter have been retranslated 'Arzawa' and

 Also, Recep Meriç of Dokuz Eylül University at

 archaeologists, Arzawa is coming back.